-Outdoors, aim for a spot where it can get direct sunlight but has some shelter in the afternoon, such as beside a taller tree or near your home to the northeast or northwest so the house will provide afternoon shade.
+Outdoors, aim for a spot where it can get direct sunlight but has some shelter in the afternoon, such as beside a taller tree or near your home to the northeast or northwest, so the house will provide partial shade.

 Finally, the amount of water plays a huge role in the growth rates of this plant.

 Using the soak-and-dry method, a younger plant will need to be watered when the soil is dry 1″ to 2” inches down.